cpatgo/funnel/wp-content/plugins/awesome-support/readme.txt

 Awesome Support id available in French, Dutch, Hungarian, Italian, Portuguese, Spanish, Swedish, Persian, Dutch and Polish.

-You want to translate Awesome Support in your language?
-[Head over to the Transifex project](https://www.transifex.com/projects/p/awesome-support/)!
+Do you want to translate Awesome Support in your language?
+[Head over to the POEditor.com Project](https://poeditor.com/join/project/P6HgfPnBt4)!
+Don't see your language?
+Let us know which one you would like and we will add it for you!

 == Installation ==